 - Out of Focus: Following All Hail the King the group has made no further appearance for years (besides a cameo in Ant-Man) as they were put aside for bigger plotlines involving HYDRA and the Infinity Stones.
 They are set to become prominent again alongside the real Mandarin in 2021's Shang-Chi and the Legend of the Ten Rings.

-- Rogues-Gallery Transplant: With Iron Man gone, they are now set to go up against Shang-Chi in the 2021 film featuring him.
-The organization was also briefly confronted to Ant-Man during his first film.
+- Rogues Gallery Transplant: With Iron Man gone, they are now set to go up against Shang-Chi in the 2021 film featuring him.
+The organization was also briefly confronted by Ant-Man during his first film.

 - Terrorists Without a Cause: We don't really know for what cause the Ten Rings organization is fighting, beyond conquest and power.
 Raza and his men apparently wanted to use Stark's weapons to rule their own empire, and were hired by Obadiah Stane to kill Tony Stark as part of an exchange for money and weapons, but they were simply one cell in a much larger organization.